ksani1/ksani1/README.md

 # 👋 Welcome to my professional portfolio!

-I'm a Data Science professional with a Master of Science in Computer Science from Illinois Institute of Technology.
-I specialize in data analysis, predictive modeling, and software optimization, with a strong foundation in Python, SQL, R, and AWS services.
+I’m Khalil Sani Muhammad, a results-driven Software Engineering Intern at Open Learning Exchange and Ex.
+Software Engineer at Ecobank and I have a strong background in fintech industry and a passion for developing innovative technology solutions.
+My experience includes:

 ## 🚀 About Me